Planting Flowers for Bees is a Good Idea

 Almost everyone!
 You don’t have to live in an area with wide-open spaces to plant flowers.
 Suburban gardeners and city municipalities often create rain gardens to benefit bees.
 These gardens help control run-off water, add beauty to the area and feed bees.

 Roof gardens can provide much needed flowers for bees in a city environment.
 And a few pots on a windowsill helps a hungry bee find food.

 Many State Highway Departments have programs to plant strips of wildflowers that add food, shelter and beauty to the landscape.

-Honey bees and other pollinators want food.
-They are looking for nectar or pollen.
-Do all blooms feed honey bees?
+Do all blooming plants feed honey bees?
 No, they do not.
+Not every blossom feeds bees, it may not provide nectar or pollen.
 Be sure to read the label and do your research before shopping.

 Today, many new plant varieties are developed for a showy display.
 These hybridized plants have double flowers with massive blooms and many petals.
 This is the type of flower that impresses most gardeners.

 Some of the best flowers for bees have single flowers.
 They provide nectar and pollen that is easily accessible to pollinators.
-And, single flowered plants usually produce more nectar as well.
+Single flowered plants usually produce more nectar as well.

-Single flower plants invests more energy in nectar production and less in petal formation.
+This is because the single flower plant invests more energy in nectar production and less in petal formation.

 There are so many creative ways to provide flowers for pollinators.